 Machine learning engineers also require more technical skills.
 Designing, developing, and deploying algorithms that make autonomous decisions brings new levels of responsibility.
 Machine learning engineers, therefore, need a deep understanding of data science techniques and software engineering best practices.

 Finally, a machine learning engineer’s responsibilities go beyond seniority and technical skills.
-They also need an excellent grounding in areas like ethics and global citizenship.
+They also need an excellent grounding in areas like ethics (bias in ML is a vital issue) and global citizenship.
 This is because, since even relatively small teams of engineers can have oversized impacts on large populations, understanding how to manage the power that comes with this role is as important as having the right technical skills.

 3. Is there demand for machine learning engineers?